A further 2 years funding was secured following the pilot's success

 WITH this funding, One Step could afford to take on another support worker and secure a base for them to work from, in Melrose.

 One of the volunteers on that training programme was Robyn.
-Who has gone on to become one of our support workers.
+Who went on to become one of our support workers.

 our hopes for the future